-You might be wishing that you had chosen a career as an Icelandichairdresser (apparently the happiest workers on earth).
+You might be wishing that you had chosen a career as a network administrator (apparently one of the happiest jobs in Australia).
 Assuming such a drastic change of direction is impractical, what else can you do to improve your overall quality of life and still derive some satisfaction from your chosen profession?

 The misery-inducing elements are invariably non-core to the profession itself - paperwork, bureaucracy, government interference, lack of professional freedom and financial recognition and, of course, too much work (and, by inference - not enough play).

 So how does Australia fare by comparison to other countries?